fernandoem88/rcc-loader/README.md

-# React css components loader (rcc-loader)
+# Typed css components loader (rcc-loader)

 [![NPM](https://img.shields.io/npm/v/rcc-loader.svg)](https://www.npmjs.com/package/rcc-loader)

-> This loader is built to generate types from an imported css module and map its classes into react components in order to use props instead of classNames.
+> This webpack loader is built to generate types from an imported css module and map its classes in order to use props instead of classNames.
 >
+> - **type definition for css module classNames**
 > - **fast classNames mapping**
 > - **easy to debug in React dev tools**
-> - **type definition for css module classNames**

-in case you are only looking for css module types definition, jump down to [the bottom of this page](#exporting-only-the-style-module).

-## Example

 let's suppose to have the following scss file _my-app.module.scss_